 - the principles of heat, mechanical and electrical applications used within building services

 - work practices and attitudes that enhance employability.

 How will I be assessed?

 Assessment will be based on a range of practical workshop activities in real or simulated workplace settings.
 Tutors will observe and keep records of your work.
 Some assessment may be done online using an e-portfolio system.

 You may be able to progress to:

-- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) levels 2 to 3 in building services engineering or a related area such as construction.
+- A Modern Apprenticeship leading to a Scottish Vocational Qualification (SVQ) at SCQF Levels 5 to 6 in building services engineering or a related area such as construction.